donno2048/snake/docs/template.md

 #### Building

-To test it just run [main.sh](/main.sh) and open http://localhost:8000.
+To test it just run [main.sh](/main.sh) and open http://localhost:8000 (or you could use another port by setting the `PORT` environment variable).

 ## Motivation